Foreign relations of India: West

 India–Oman relations are foreign relations between India and the Sultanate of Oman.
 India has an embassy in Muscat, Oman.
 The Indian consulate was opened in Muscat in February 1955 and five years later it was upgraded to a consulate general and later developed into a full-fledged embassy in 1971.
 The first Ambassador of India arrived in Muscat in 1973.
 Oman established its embassy in New Delhi in 1972 and a consulate general in Mumbai in 1976.

 $5.6 bn Oman-India energy pipeline plans progressing: Fox Petroleum Group envisions a roughly five-year timeframe for the execution of the pipeline project.

 Ajay Kumar, the chairman and managing director of Fox Petroleum, based in New Delhi, which is an associate company of Fox Petroleum FZC in the UAE, said that Mr. Modi had "fired the best weapon of economic development and growth".
 "He has given a red carpet for global players to invest in India," Mr. Kumar added.
-"It will boost all sectors of industry – especially for small-scale manufacturing units and heavy industries too."
+"It will boost all sectors of the industry – especially for small-scale manufacturing units and heavy industries too."